sudeguluzum/Rehberim-Mobile-App/README.md

 This app is designed for students preparing for university entrance exams.
 Users can set their target university, view a countdown to the exam, track subjects for TYT, AYT, and language exams, and calculate their scores from practice tests.

+---
+"This project was created using Java in Android Studio, version Iguana | 2023.2.1."
+---

 Main page